-A. REAL PROPERTY Street address of each parcel of real property in which I had an interest at the return date / at any time since 30 June Nature of interest , В. Sources of Income 1.
-Sources of income I reasonal on the first day after the return pation in the period commencing 30 June Sources of income I received from an occupatio n at any time sin ce 30 June С DESCRIPTION OF OCCUPATION NAME AND A EMPLOYER OR D OFFICE HELD (IF ESCRIPTION OF NAME UNDER WHICH PARTNERSHIP CONDUCTED (IF APPLICABLE) ( 2.
-Sources of income I reasonable first day after the return date a n the period commencing on the Sources of income I received from an occupatio n at any time sin ce 30 June NAME AND ADDRESS SE TTLOR NAME AND ADDRESS OF TRUSTEE

-3. Sources of other income I reasonably expect to receive in the period commencing on the first day after the return date and ending on the following 30 June Sources of income I received from an occupation at any time since 30 June ce 30 June (Include description sufficient to identification) ify the person from wh om, or the circumstar nces in which, that income was received)
+A. A. REAL PROPERTY Str Street address of each parcel of real property in which I had an interest at the return date / at any time since 30 June Nature of interest В. Sources of Income 1.
+Sources of income I reasonab on the first day after the return oly expect to received to received and ending e from an occu on the following pation in the period commencing 30 June Sources of income I received from an occupatio n at any time sin ce 30 June DESCRIPTION OF OCCUPATION NAME AND A EMPLOYER OR DI OFFICE HELD (IF ESCRIPTION OF NAME UNDER WHICH PARTNERSHIP CONDUCTED (IF APPLICABLE) · 2.
+2. Sources of income I reasonably expect to receive from a trust in the period commencing on the first day after the return date and ending on the following 30 June Sources of income I received from an occupation at any time since 30 June NAME AND ADDRESS SE TTLOR NAME AME AND ADDRESS OF TRUSTEE 3.
+Sources of other income I reasonably expect to receive in the period commencing on the first day after the return date and ending on the following 30 June Sources of income I received from an occupation at any time since 30 June ce 30 June (Include description sufficient to identify the person from whom, or the circumstances in which, that income was received)